-Here is a real-life example of a confluence zone as seen by the WSR-88D.
+Here is a real-life example of a confluence zone.
 A lake effect snow band is passing over this radar from southwest to northeast.
 You can see that the zero isodop bends in a way that the outbound velocities are on the inside of the bowing shape.